 Google Keep is Google’s not taking service that lets you add notes, lists, photos, and audio.
 Also, you can set location-based reminders on Google Keep.
 Google Keep available for Android, iOS, and The Web.
 There is no desktop app available for Google Keep like Evernote and OneNote.

 Remember Facebook Notes?
 It’s been since March of 2009 but not a popular tool.
 But in September 2015, Facebook rolled out an update to make notes on Facebook more beautiful and customizable.
 Now you can add a cover photo that represents what your note is all about.
 You can caption and resize photos, and format your text into headers, quotes or bullets.

 Simplenote comes next into our list.
 Simplenote works on iOS, Android, Macintosh, and Kindle.
-Like the name, it’s a simple note taking service that only work with texts.
-Your notes stay updated across all your devices.
+Like the name, it’s a simple note-taking service that only works with texts.
+Your notes stay updated on all your devices.
 No buttons to press.

 Diigo is not just a social bookmarking site but a great service to add pdf, images, and notes.
 You can add text notes, images, bullets, URLs on Diigo notes.
 Diigo is free to use and a premium version gives unlimited social privileges, more storage, etc.

 If you are using Diigo for just note taking, the basic version should be enough for you.

 FetchNotes is a simple note-taking app gives importance to # hashtags.
 You just need to simply a pound sign ( # ) in front of any word to add a note to that category.

 Dropbox Paper comes next into our list.
 Dropbox Paper is a new type of doc where teams can bring ideas to life in a single space.
 You can share notes created with Dropbox to your friends, family, and co-workers.
 Dropbox gives 2 GB of storage for all users but files, images you added to Dropbox doesn’t count toward against this.